 McMurdo Station shares island space with the New Zealand Antarctic Mission (a mere fraction of its size), found on the southernmost tip of Ross Island, in the heart of the spectacular Ross Sea.
 This is where you’ll also find Mt Erebus, the southernmost active volcano on earth.

 Social visits to McMurdo Station are not exactly unheard of yet permission is rarely granted.
 Looking for a totally out-of-the-box experience?
 Then head there to work!
 By all accounts, the pay is meagre and you get to shovel a lot of snow, but if you’re craving a change of pace, dare we say you may have just found it.
 It’s not surprising to learn that every year, there are infinitely more applicants than job availability, yet with a bit of perseverance and a clean bill of health there’s no reason why you shouldn’t give it a good go.
-Check out this general guide on jobs in Antarctica for more info, but do note that generally speaking it is infinitely easier to get a job working for the Antarctic research centre of your home country, as that’s where interviews will take place.
+Generally speaking it is easier to get a job working for the Antarctic research centre of your home country, as that’s where interviews will take place.